 This plan does not prescribe a specific activity for each day.
 It gives you general categories for inspiration, but YOU choose the activities that work for your family.

 I will however, be sharing my own weekly plans on social media to give you inspiration and guidance should you need a little nudge.
 Follow me on Instagram to see what we’re up to!
-Check out my stories each Monday morning for the current week’s calendar.

 This plan is also NOT meant to keep your kids busy from dawn to dusk.
 It’s just ONE activity per day–maybe 1-2 hours out of the 13 or 14 hours they are awake.
 I feel strongly that free play time is essential for kids’ development and creativity.
 I don’t plan every moment of the day for my kids, and I don’t feel that it is my responsibility to entertain them all summer long.
 My kids get bored, and I am okay with that.
 After they get tired of being bored, they often think of something amazing all on their own.